 But… I Don’t Even Know How to Do Those Jobs!

-The term CEO tends to conjure up images of corporate suits running giant organizations.
+The term CEO tends to conjure up images of corporate suits running giant organizations, such as large corporations.
 But in a small business, you don’t need to do everything yourself—and it might be a bad idea if you try.
 As any company grows, especially from one employee to several, it needs specialized talent and experience in specific areas.
 In order for your business to succeed (especially as you scale from start-up to later stage), you need people who have expertise in their particular field—whether that’s marketing, finance, or human resources.

 It’s important to recognize what you can do well and what others can do better than you.
 If you want to be an effective leader, delegate tasks accordingly so everyone knows what they are responsible for.
 That way, when something goes wrong with your business, there is no finger-pointing because each person knows exactly what they are supposed to do.
 When hiring new employees, look for someone with strengths in an area where you feel weak—that will allow them to contribute more fully while also helping build out your team’s capabilities.
 And if you hire people who have skills that are greater than yours, consider yourself lucky—you just hired a great employee!